Mohammad-Ali Mirza Dowlatshah: Early life

 Dowlatshah was born on 5 January 1789 in the village of Nava in Mazandaran, northern Iran.
 He was the eldest son of Fath-Ali Shah Qajar, the second Qajar shah (king) of Iran and part of the Qovanlu branch of the Qajar tribe.
-His mother was Ziba-Chehr Khanum, a Georgian slave girl from the Tzicara Chwili family.
+His mother was Ziba-Chehr Khanum, a Georgian slave girl from the Tsikarashvili family.
 Despite being the oldest, Dowlatshah was excluded from the succession since the law of the Qajar tribe required that the chieftain of the tribe (as well as the crown prince) had to have Qajar parents.
 Instead, it was planned that the succession would pass to his seven-month younger brother Abbas Mirza, due to his mother belonging to the Davanlu clan of the Qajars.
 This choice has been made by Fath-Ali Shah's uncle Agha Mohammad Khan Qajar, who wanted to unite the Qovanlu and Davanlu.

 Agha Mohammad Khan also appears to have taken the personalities of both princes into account when choosing Abbas Mirza over Dowlatshah.
 These two princes had opposite personalities, attitudes, and physiques.
 Abbas Mirza was frail, bashful and humble in comparison to Dowlatshah's robust body, brave and fearless personality, and impolite and brash manners.
 Dowlatshah therefore consistently had the advantage in their fights when growing up.
 Agha Mohammad Khan first developed a strong affection for Dowlatshah because of this particular characteristic and the similarities in their personalities.
 Agha Mohammad Khan spent a lot of time with both of them attempting to impart his expertise and experience.
 He eventually discovered that his efforts with Dowlatshah were futile after observing his agitated, hostile, and daring personality through a series of tests.
 Agha Mohammad Khan thus made the decision to increasingly concentrate his attention on Abbas Mirza.

 Fath-Ali Shah appointed Dowlatshah to rule and protect the boundaries of the two Iraqs (a name given to western states of Iran) and also adjoined Khuzestan province to his territories.
 In fact, during Dowlatshah's time, Kermanshah had become a citadel against the Ottomans.

 Dowlatshah carried out the last, and initially very successful, attack on Ottoman Iraq in 1821.
 Iran was resentful of the inability of the Ottoman government to protect the Shia population of Iraq against the Wahhabi attacks that had begun in 1801.
 Many of the Shias killed in the raids were Iranians, some of whom closely related to the ruling Qajar dynasty of Iran.
 His forces quickly occupied Shahrazur and Kirkuk, and laid siege to Baghdad.